 The result is a planning process that produces numbers leadership can trust and act on, at the pace the business actually moves.

-The platform includes automated intercompany eliminations, real-time currency conversion, flexible hierarchies and reporting structures, built-in audit trails, and integrated allocation and journal entry functionality.
+The platform includes automated intercompany eliminations, currency conversion, flexible hierarchies and reporting structures, built-in audit trails, and integrated allocation and journal entry functionality.
 As complexity increases, these capabilities scale with it, without adding systems or rebuilding processes.

-Planful gives finance teams the infrastructure they need to maintain data consistency, reduce manual effort, and spend more of their time on the analysis and decision support that actually moves the business forward.
+Planful gives finance teams the infrastructure they need to maintain data consistency, reduce manual effort, and spend more of their time on the analysis and decision support that moves the business forward.

 Get your on-demand demo to get started.